obsidianmd/obsidian-help/en/Developers/Build plugins.md

-Learn how you can extend Obsidian with more features by building your own plugins and sharing them with the community on the [[Marketplace]].
+Learn how you can extend Obsidian with more features by building your own plugins and sharing them with the community.

 ## Quickstart